-- In general terms, whether we consider a reference group of companies reporting in both 2nd and 3rd reports, we cannot observe an increase of companies having finished implementation.
-Therefore, most of additional companies using TAF TSI functions are new and they have just joined the 3rd monitoring session. - The majority of IMs has completed the population of the Common Reference Files for locations on their network. - Company codes are already widely used within the sector, by both IMs and RUs.
-Nevertheless, some difficulties still remain in the process conducting to get the Company Codes. - The majority of RUs is still developing the common interface, while a most of the of IMs have already finished the implementation of the common interface. - The deployment of the Rolling Stock Reference Database has been already launched, however mainly UIP members have delivered data concerning the implementation of this function.
+- In general terms, whether we consider a reference group of companies reporting in both 3rd and 4th reports, we cannot observe an increase of companies having finished implementation. - The majority of IMs has completed the population of the Common Reference Files for locations on their network. - Company codes are already widely used within the sector, by both IMs and RUs.
+Nevertheless, some difficulties still remain in the process conducting to get the Company Codes, in particular for newcomers and wagon keepers. - The majority of RUs is still developing the common interface, while a most of the IMs have already finished the implementation of the common interface. - The deployment of the Rolling Stock Reference Database has been already launched, however mainly UIP members have delivered data concerning the implementation of this function.
 Regarding the data delivered, these Wagon Keepers companies have already completed the implementation of this function.
-Nevertheless, the accomplishment of this function is clearly delayed. - The level of realisation of Train Running Information is progressing in accordance with the implementation schedule quoted in the TAF TSI Master plan by 2017, in particular for the Infrastructure Managers, meanwhile the evolution is not so evident for the Railway Undertakings. - The level of fulfilment of the Wagon and Intermodal Unit Operational Database is still very low based on the realisation milestones reflected on the TAF TSI Master Plan (1), where half of Railway Undertakings respondents committed to deploy this function by 2016 and the whole implementation to be performed by 2018.
+Nevertheless, the accomplishment of this function considering the whole European fleet of wagons is clearly delayed. - The level of realisation of Train Running Information is progressing in accordance with the implementation schedule quoted in the TAF TSI Master plan by 2017, in particular for the Infrastructure Managers, meanwhile the evolution is not so evident for the Railway Undertakings. - The level of fulfilment of the Wagon and Intermodal Unit Operational Database is still very low based on the realisation milestones reflected on the TAF TSI Master Plan (1), where half of Railway Undertakings respondents committed to deploy this function by 2016 and the whole implementation to be performed by 2018.